randheer094/CovidStatsIn/README.md

 # CovidStatsIn
 Android and iOS application having shared code for API, data, and, business logic using Kotlin Multiplatform Mobile.
-API is provided by [COVID19-India API](https://api.covid19india.org/).
+API used for data is provided by [COVID19-India API](https://api.covid19india.org/).

 ---